novnc/noVNC/README.md

 Now reproduce the problem.
 The console log output will give more information about what is going wrong and where in the code the problem is located.

-If you file a issue/bug, it can be very helpful to copy the last page of console output leading up the problem into the issue report.
+If you file a issue/bug, it is very helpful for me to have the last page of console output leading up the problem in the issue report.
+Other helpful issue/bug information: browser version, OS version, noVNC git version, and VNC server name/version.